The dual tree of a recursive triangulation of the disk: Introduction and main results

-\textsc{The lamination encoded by a function.}\ The key to studying the lamination $\Lam_n$ and its dual tree is an encoding by a function, as in the pioneering work by \citet{al94circle,al94}.
-Let $C_n(s)$ denote the number of chords in $\Lam_n$ which intersect the straight line going through the points $0$ and $s$ of the circle.
-A priori, for any $n \geq 1$, $C_n(s)$ is not properly defined at endpoints of chords, and we fix this issue by considering it as a right-continuous step function.
+The key to studying the lamination $\mathfrak L_n$ and its dual tree is an encoding by a function, as in the pioneering work by Aldous~\cite{al94circle,al94}.
+Let $C_n(s)$ denote the number of chords in $\mathfrak L_n$ which intersect the straight line going through the points $0$ and $s$ of the circle.
+A priori, for any \mbox{$n \geq1$}, $C_n(s)$ is not properly defined at endpoints of chords, and we fix this issue by considering it as a right-continuous step function.
 This convention enables us to regard every relevant process on the unit interval throughout the paper as c{\`a}dl{\`a}g (right-continuous with left-limits) and continuous at $1$, and we will do so.
-The function $C_n$ encodes the lamination $\Lam_n$ in the following sense.
+The function~$C_n$ encodes the lamination $\mathfrak L_n$ in the following sense.

-For a function $f: [0,1] \to [0, \infty)$ with $f(0) = f(1) = 0$ having c{\`a}dl{\`a}g paths, one defines a lamination $\Lam_f$ as follows.
-Given $x,y\in (0,1)$, with $x<y$, the chord $\bbr{x,y}$ is said to be \emph{compatible} with $f$, or $f$-compatible, if there exists $w$ such that
+For a function $f\dvtx [0,1] \to[0, \infty)$ with $f(0) = f(1) = 0$ having c{\`a}dl{\`a}g paths, one defines a lamination $\mathfrak L_f$ as follows.
+Given $x,y\in (0,1)$, with $x<y$, the chord $\llbracket x,y \rrbracket$ is said to be \emph{compatible} with $f$, or $f$-compatible, if there exists $w$ such that

-Then, we define the lamination $\Lam_f$ as the smallest compact subset of the disk which contains all the chords which are compatible with $f$. ($\Lam_f$ is the set of chords which are either compatible with $f$, or the limit of compatible chords for the Hausdorff metric.)
-This definition is consistent with the ones in \cite{LePa2008a,legalcu, Ko2011b} for the case of continuous excursions.
-Then, the \emph{height processes} $(C_n)_{n\ge 1}$ encodes the laminations $(\Lam_n)_{n\ge 1}$ in the sense that $\Lam_n=\Lam_{C_n}$ for every $n\ge 1$.
-Laminations are seen as compact subsets of the disk $\sD$, and we use the Hausdorff distance $\dha$ to compare them.
-To fix the notation, recall that for two compact subsets $A$ and $B$ of $\sD$, we have
+Then we define the lamination $\mathfrak L_f$ as the smallest compact subset of the disk which contains all the chords which are compatible with $f$. ($\mathfrak L_f$ is the set of chords which are either compatible with $f$, or the limit of compatible chords for the Hausdorff metric.)
+This definition is consistent with the ones in \cite{LePa2008a,legalcu,Ko2011b} for the case of continuous excursions.
+Then the \emph{height processes} $(C_n)_{n\ge1}$ encodes the laminations $(\mathfrak L _n)_{n\ge1}$ in the sense that $\mathfrak L_n=\mathfrak L_{C_n}$ for every $n\ge1$.
+Laminations are seen as compact subsets of the disk $\mathscr D$, and we use the Hausdorff distance $\mathrm{d_{\mathrm{H}}}$ to compare them.
+To fix the notation, recall that for two compact subsets $A$ and $B$ of $\mathscr D$, we have